emsesp/docs/docs/index.md

   - toc
 ---

-# Firmware for ESP32 devices to communicate with EMS heating controllers
+# ESP32 Firmware to communicate with EMS heating appliances

 <img style="margin: 10px 10px; float:right; width:25%" src="_media/logo/boiler.svg" alt="EMS-ESP Logo"></img>
 **EMS-ESP** is an open-source firmware for the Espressif ESP32 microcontroller that communicates with **EMS** (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger